EPCCed/Activities/Activities/Sort/Readme.md

   many people as you have in the group.

 ![Keeping track of the coloured objects sorted in 30s.](imgs/scores.png)
+Caption: Keeping track of the coloured objects sorted in 30s.

 ![A more recent score example using the graph paper provided.](imgs/scores2.png)
+Caption: A more recent score example using the graph paper provided.

 ## Discussion - parallelism